loopandlearn/news/docs/index.md

 ## HackDiabetes Fundraising: Many Ways to Give

-Fundraising for this year’s event is well underway and we are extraordinarily grateful for the contributions many have made.
-We still have a ways to go to reach our goal and encourage all who can to help by purchasing merchandise, donating directly to Nightscout Foundation, getting company matches for your donations, and/or donating airline miles.

-If you’d like to order some fine items of apparel, [click here](https://www.bonfire.com/store/the-nightscout-foundation/).
-There is also an opportunity at checkout to add a donation in any amount.
+We know that everyone is busy, but we'd like you to take 5 minutes to [click on the link](https://www.nightscoutfoundation.org/new-products/p/direct-donation-apa26) to donate to the Nightscout Foundation to help fund Hack 2026.

+Last year, over 400 donors raised more than $50,000 - covering travel, hotel rooms, conference space and meals for Hack 2025.
+This year, the goal is to reach over 500 donations.
+Every contribution, no matter the size, helps us get there.

+These hackathons are a major force behind the opne-source diabetes tech and features we rely on every day.
+When developers collaborate in person, they spark new ideas and breakthroughs that shape the community all year long (and beyond).
+Community support make this possible.

 - - -

 ## Twenty-Five Hours of Fasting with AID Systems

-A [study presented at ATTD 2026](https://type1dmaniac.com/2026/05/26/25h-fasting-aid-attd2026/) explored whether young people with type 1 diabetes could safely complete a 25-hour fast while using Automated Insulin Delivery (AID) systems.
+A [study presented at ATTD 2026](https://type1dmaniac.com/2026/05/26/25h-fasting-aid-attd2026/) by Revital Nimri of Schneider Children’s Medical Center of Israel, explored whether young people with type 1 diabetes could safely complete a 25-hour fast while using Automated Insulin Delivery (AID) systems.
 The study included 54 adolescents and young adults using a variety of commercial and open-source AID systems during the Jewish holiday of Yom Kippur, which involves a complete 25-hour fast and is coming up on 20-21 September.

 The results were encouraging.
 All participants successfully completed the fast, and overall glucose outcomes improved during fasting compared with their usual days.
 Time in Range increased, time spent below 70 mg/dL decreased, and only a small number of mild hypoglycemic events occurred.
 Importantly, no severe hypoglycemia or other serious adverse events were reported.